The “God Support Israel” Theology

 According to the New Testament, there are now two Israels.
 One is composed of literal Israelites “according to the flesh” (Romans 9:3, 4).
 The other is “spiritual Israel,” composed of Jews and Gentiles who believe in Jesus Christ.
 Paul says, “For they are not all Israel, which are of Israel” (Romans 9:6).
-That is, not all are part of God’s spiritual Israel who are of the literal nation of Israel.
-And he adds: “They which are the children of the flesh [physical descendants of Abraham], these are not the children of God: but the children of the promise are counted for the seed” (v.
-8).
+That is, not all are part of God’s spiritual Israel who are of the literal nation of the Jews.
+And he adds: “They which are the children of the flesh [physical descendants of Abraham], these are not the children of God: but the children of the promise are counted for the seed” (verse 8).

 Thus, the children of the flesh are only the natural descendants of Abraham, but the children of the promise are the ones counted as the true seed.
 And the reason for that is: any person—Jew or Gentile—can become part of this spiritual nation of Israel through faith in Jesus Christ.